Dishoom

 Parlour Kensal brunch

 Parlour’s unlimited help-yourself toast station may have been forced into retirement during the Covid years of droplet danger.
-But they’ll still gladly furnish you with unlimited toast for £1 to accompany your Full English, bacon bap or house smoked salmon & eggs.
+But they’ll still gladly furnish you with a complimentary toast basket as a prelude to your Full English, bacon bap or house smoked salmon & eggs.

 Details: Bottomless booze?
 No | Set menu?
 No | Bookable?
 Yes